 Disclaimer: We are not attorneys and this articles is for informational purposes only.
 In no way should you interpret this article as providing legal advice.
 A Power of Attorney is potentially a very powerful document.
+Want to know how to get power of attorney for an elderly parent?
+Or how to set up power of attorney?
 We highly recommend you discuss your particular situation with your attorney or legal representative to determine the best solution.
 If you need help finding an attorney, please contact us.
 We can recommend several in the area.

 Growing old is inevitable.
 At some point many people reach an age where they may not be capable of managing their own medical or financial affairs.
-That’s why it is wise to make certain arrangements, such as a Power of Attorney, in advance.
+That’s why it is wise to learn how to set up Power of Attorney, in advance.

 In this type of scenario, planning ahead gives families piece of mind: